NHS: Stop smoking and exercise to help - health minister

 Ambulance workers are also set to strike on Wednesday in a series of planned walkouts this month.

+Ms Morgan said an ageing population "is going to mean that we may need to make more difficult choices in future".

-"I'm really sorry that we haven't been able to do better despite huge efforts that have been made across Wales," Ms Morgan told BBC Radio Wales Breakfast.
+"I'm really sorry that we haven't been able to do better despite huge efforts that have been made across Wales," she told BBC Radio Wales Breakfast.

-She said the government has been preparing for winter since April last year, spends more on social care than anywhere else in the UK and was performing "much better than England" in terms of emergency services.
+She said the government had been preparing for winter since April last year, spends more on social care than anywhere else in the UK and was performing "much better than England" in terms of emergency services.

-She citied the NHS Wales 111 services that has been rolled out across the country, the establishment of urgent primary care centres which has diverted about 5,000 people away from A&E and 100 new ambulance workers that were in the process of starting.
+She citied the NHS Wales 111 services that has been rolled out across the country, while the establishment of urgent primary care centres had diverted about 5,000 people away from A&E.

+She added 100 new ambulance workers were also in the process of starting.

-"We have put huge amounts of preparation in place... obviously it's not enough.
+"We have put huge amounts of preparation in place... obviously it's not enough," she said.

 "We have very high levels of ill health in Wales and people can help themselves, do more exercise, stop smoking, eat healthier."